hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

     - Be aware of your remaining Walltime as it automatically disconnects the session when time ends
     - File management can also be done from ARE web portal
 ## More on Jupyterlab
-- By default, it will use start from apps directory: `/apps/jupyterlab/3.4.3-py3.9/bin/jupyter`
+- By default, it will start from apps directory: `/apps/jupyterlab/3.4.3-py3.9/bin/jupyter`
-- If I have it installed in another directory, it will start from there, e.g., `/scratch/<custom-installed-dir>/bin/jupyter`
+- If we have it installed in another directory, it will start from there, e.g., `/scratch/<custom-installed-dir>/bin/jupyter`
-    - And it will automatically have all the installed package from my custom-installed-dir
+    - And it will automatically have all the installed package from the custom-installed-dir

 ## Python module/package installation
 - NCI user support: "`/g/data/` should be the best place for installing software packages"